openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

   -o OUT, --out OUT     Optional.
 Path to an output .wav file -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL, MYRIAD or HETERO is acceptable.
-The demo will look for a suitable plugin for device specified.
+Specify the target device to infer on; CPU, GPU or HETERO is acceptable.
+The
+                        demo will look for a suitable plugin for device specified.
 Default value is CPU -m_upsample MODEL_UPSAMPLE, --model_upsample MODEL_UPSAMPLE